Skmaurya05550/Loader_13/README.md

-# CSS Loader Animation with HTML and CSS
+# CSS Square Loader Animation with HTML and CSS

 This project showcases a simple CSS loader animation, built with HTML and CSS.
 The animation consists of four span elements that move around a square in a visually appealing manner.
 It also includes a styled button linking to a YouTube channel.